 Evening Primrose Oil For Acne

 Research shows that evening primrose oil may treat xerotic cheilitis (chapping of lips) in acne patients being treated with isotretinoin (2).
-Anecdotal evidence suggests that massaging evening primrose oil on the face daily may reduce acne spots and discoloration.
+Anecdotal evidence suggests that massaging evening primrose oil on the face daily may reduce post-acne blemishes.
 However, there is no scientific evidence to back this claim.

 Another study suggests that the oil may ease premenstrual syndrome (PMS) symptoms, including acne.
 This could be attributed to its linoleic acid content (3).